Future Capability Programme

 The world is becoming increasingly interconnected, and technology is playing an ever increasing role in the running of global business.
 We can put you right at the cutting edge of these developments - particularly in terms of cyber security and the digital transfer of money.
 As you’d expect, working here would give you exposure to experts in the field and provide opportunities ranging from customer service management to highly innovative cyber-security projects.
 This stream offers you a real opportunity to work at the heart of the UK economy and at the cutting edge of technology.

-If you join our Data Science area on the statistics stream you will complete a Data Science qualification in your foundation year, with options to then undertake an undergraduate degree or external qualifications.
+If you join our Data Science area on the statistics stream you will complete a Data Science foundation year.
 Come and join the Bank’s data hub and be part of our center of data expertise.
 We compile, disseminate and publish regulatory and statistical data, promoting innovation and quality to support analysis, policy and decision making by the Bank’s Committees, UK government departments and international organisations.
 You’ll hone your analytical capabilities and problem solving skill, work with ‘Big Data’ and develop data scientist skills such as coding, machine learning and data visualisation.

-You’ll be able to state a preference for the statistics stream during the application process.
+You’ll be able to state a preference for a stream during the application process.
 We will evaluate you throughout the process to determine the stream which is the best fit for you.

 Who we're looking for